jkoutavas/react-native-sandbox/README.md

 ### July 3rd, 2024

-I updated the app to React Native v0.72.10
+I updated the app to React Native v0.72.10.

+I added an example of using [reassure](https://github.com/callstack/reassure) to test component performance.